MinchinWeb/minchin.scripts.dropbox-photosorter/README.rst

 .. image:: https://coveralls.io/repos/MinchinWeb/minchin.scripts.photosorter/badge.svg?branch=master
     :target: https://coveralls.io/r/dbader/photosorter?branch=master

-A little Python script to keep my photos organized on Dropbox.
+A little Python script to keep my photos from Dropbox organized.
 Designed to be run intermittently, but will run forever by default.

 It watches a *source directory* for modifications and moves new image files to